-Is Rape Really A Pre-Existing Condition?
-Understanding The AHCA's Legal Loophole
+Is Rape Really A Pre-Existing Condition Under The AHCA?

 Trumpcare, or the American Health Care Act (AHCA), is weighed down by debate as it heads to a Senate vote in the coming weeks.
 But lost in the midst of the backlash from the left and the denials from the right is whether under the AHCA, rape and sexual assault are actually considered pre-existing conditions, as so many media outlets have insinuated.
 The answer is no — but the bill is still bad news for victims of sexual and domestic violence.